Amelie Beaudroitis creating Art for climate change

 I think as artists we have a responsability to communicate through other means than information and that's why I dedicate my time to creating art that illustrates my approach to ecological issues.

-Other than that, I like dogs, goat cheese and the colour blue.
+Other than that, I like dogs, the seaside, chocolate and the colour blue.

 Cello is my favorite instrument, fig my favorite fruit and peony probably my favorite flower.